AD DESCRIPTION

 • Releasing a breath you didn't realize you were holding

 You don’t have to cut a word package if it works and says what you want to say.
-But they are phrases you might be using as crutches, like adverbs, weakening your writing because you’re not finding the right word for the job, just the easiest.
+But they are phrases you might be using as crutches that weaken your writing, just like adverbs weaken the writing because it's not the right word for the job, it's the easiest.

 Common Places to Find Word Packages

-editing, word packagesIn the descriptions: This is particularly true if you're not sure what things look like or you flat out don't like writing descriptions.
+editing, word packagesIn the descriptions: This is particularly true if you're not sure what things look like or you flat out don't like writing descriptions (this is totally me, by the way).
 It's much easier to let the familiar word package do the work for you, and since it already conjures specific images in your mind, it feels as though it's doing its job.

-(Here's more on Is Your Description Helping Your Story or Holding it Back?)
+(Here's more with Is Your Description Helping Your Story or Holding it Back?)

-Some of these are so natural and common there's not much we can do about it to change it, but maybe instead of creeping cautiously the protagonist might sneak, or slink, or dart to the far corner of the room and duck behind the credenza.
+Some of these are so natural and common there's not much we can do to change them, but maybe instead of "creeping cautiously" the protagonist might sneak, or slink, or dart to the far corner of the room and duck behind the credenza.

-(Here's more on Finding the Right Balance With Your Stage Directions)
+(Here's more with Finding the Right Balance With Your Stage Directions)

-In the dialogue and internalization: Snappy comebacks, dry wit, wry observations--these are phrases we hear all the time, so it’s natural that they’d make their way into our writing.
+In the dialogue and internalization: Snappy comebacks, dry wit, wry observations—these are phrases we hear all the time, and they are how people talk, so it’s natural they’d make their way into our writing.
 How often has one of your characters said or thought one of these gems:

 • Yeah, right